 Prepare for withdrawal symptoms like anxiety, depression, and physical effects.
 By knowing what to expect during withdrawal, you can make an action plan to help combat the cravings.
 If you’re prone to anxiety, identify ways you can work through the panic.
 Meditation, breathing exercises, and sensory strategies can help with this.

 are on the market to help with withdrawal from a variety of substances.
 Methadone and disulfram are two such medications that can treat withdrawal from heroin and alcohol, respectively.
-Recently, as reported on Bloomberg, Zofran (ondansetron) was noted as having positive side effects on patients coping with withdrawal.
+As reported on Bloomberg, Zofran (ondansetron) was noted as having positive side effects on patients coping with withdrawal.
 When compared side by side with a placebo, participants noted significantly less restlessness, hot flashes and sweating associated with withdrawal.

 Sometimes a person can cope with withdrawal symptoms on their own but usually only if they are dealing with a mild or short-term drug or alcohol abuse issue.
 When that doesn’t work, a treatment facility like Futures of Palm Beach can help you achieve and maintain sobriety.
 We can work with you implement a variety of strategies that can help you cope with cravings and effectively manage your abstinence.
 Call us today to learn more about the treatment options available.